 Osaka – isn’t it basically like Tokyo?
 Well, yes in the sense that Osaka is a modern Japanese city, but the mentality of the people and the city vibes are vastly different to that of Tokyo.
 You could say that Osaka is perhaps a little less organised and tidy than in Tokyo.

 In Osaka, there are not nearly as many attractions as in the traditional city of Kyoto or in the capital of Tokyo.
 However, we believe that a few days in Osaka is simply a must when in Japan.
-In this blog article, we will share with you our highlights and tips in the crazy city of Osaka.
+In this travel guide, we will share with you our highlights and tips in the crazy city of Osaka.

 1. Osaka in Japan: What can you expect?